The rise of ‘sextortion’ on social media and how to protect youth

 How does sextortion work?

-Sextortion schemes are executed in a myriad of ways.
+Online sextortion schemes are executed in a myriad of ways.
 In some instances, an adult will masquerade as a young man or woman to deceive and lure youth into sending inappropriate images and videos.
-Once the perpetrator receives incriminating images, they follow-up with additional demands and threaten to disseminate content to friends and family if the victim doesn’t comply.
+Once the perpetrator receives explicit photos, they follow up with additional demands and threaten to disseminate content to friends and family if the victim doesn’t comply.

 Predators find their victims throughout a variety of platforms where young teens frequent, including: